 The day after TV on the Radio gives an intoxicating, thunderous performance at the SXSW music festival, celebrity blogger Perez Hilton addresses the Austin Convention Center with a talk titled "What Would Gaga Do?," asking how musicians can best exploit modern technologies.
 He suggests that the way for new artists to get championed by big platforms like Vevo is to put themselves out there by any means available.
-Where does this leave shy musicians, TONY asks.
+Where does this leave shy musicians, Time Out asks.
 Hilton frowns, then giggles, saying, "Well, Susan Boyle made it!"
 It's hard not to leave the discussion thinking that quieter creative types are basically screwed.

 Two weeks later, in a Williamsburg coffeeshop, jocular TV on the Radio frontmen Kyp Malone and Tunde Adebimpe have reached a similar conclusion.
 Malone says his friend, local musician Sharon Van Etten, was giving a guitar lesson to a little girl who said she wanted to make a record someday but wasn't sure she could: "What if I don't win on American Idol?"

 Singer Adebimpe, whom you may recognize as the groom in Jonathan Demme's Rachel Getting Married, laughs and sighs.
 "I feel lucky to have grown up at a time where I got sent a tape from Seattle recorded on a 4-track that sounded a bit like I could've made it," he says, remembering his own DIY past.
 "You didn't have to have a TV studio or a contest to be popular.
 It's a strange way to get into any creative field."